Overview

 Accommodation: Wildlife Lodge

-Explore the Tiger’s domain, and learn more about the big cat, its fellow forest dwellers, and the forest that it lives in, with morning and evening safaris.
+Explore the Tiger’s domain, and learn more about the big cat, its fellow forest dwellers, and the forest that it lives in, with morning and afternoon safaris.
 Apart from being home to this regal predator, Bandhavgarh is also a delight for birdwatchers.
 The area hosts a variety of habitats, including forest, grassland, cliffs, and ponds, which play home to a wide variety of bird species both resident and migratory, all under the majestic backdrop of Bandhavgarh Fort.

 If time permits, visit the nearby village to learn more about the local everyday way of life, as well as their customs.